 You should try to pay it off much faster.
 Say, 10 to 12 years.

 Note: If on the 30-year mortgage you were to pay every month as if you were paying a 15-year mortgage, you WILL NOT be able to pay off your 30-year mortgage in 15-years.

 It will take you a few more payments, depending on the rates of each mortgage.
-That is the premium you would be paying for having a greater rate of interest, but lower monthly payments.
+That is the premium you would be paying for having lower monthly payments, but with a greater rate of interest.